fhamborg/news-please/README.md

 ```
 $ pip3 install news-please
 ```
-Some folks from the great conda-forge community are working on [including news-please in conda-forge](https://github.com/conda-forge/staged-recipes/issues/3994); we'll update here once news-please can be installed using conda.

 ### Use within your own code (as a library)
 You can access the core functionality of news-please, i.e. extraction of semi-structured information from one or more news articles, in your own code by using news-please in library mode.
 If you want to use news-please's full website extraction (given only the root URL) or continuous crawling mode (using RSS), you'll need to use the CLI mode.